SirCodes-A-Lot/photoApi/README.txt

 --------------------------------------------------------------------------------

-/uploadPhoto
+/photo

+method - POST
-uploads a photo to the database. method - POST request -
+description - uploads a photo to the database. request -
 {
 	"xcoord" : "51.5074",